ekkehard-morgenstern/asmbasic/README.md

 # AsmBASIC

-An assembly language BASIC interpreter, initially for x86-64.
+An assembly language BASIC compile and go system, initially for x86-64.

 The project is in its earliest stages of development, and I have little spare time, so don't expect much.
 Code in this repository can change and be restructured without prior warning.